 ## mysql -u root -p CREATE DATABASE smf; CREATE USER 'smf_user'@'localhost' IDENTIFIED BY 'Your_Paasword'; GRANT ALL PRIVILEGES ON `smf`.* TO 'smf_user'@'localhost'; FLUSH PRIVILEGES;

 Step 4.
-Install the Simple Machines Forum on Ubuntu system.
+Install the Simple Machines Forum on the Ubuntu system.

-Download latest version of SMF on your server:
+Now we download the latest version of the SMF installer on your server: